Merith-TK/cc-tweaked-fabric/README.md

 # ![CC: ReTweaked](logo.png)
-This is an WIP[fork](https://github.com/Zundrel/cc-tweaked-fabric) of a [fork](https://github.com/ArchivedProjects/cc-tweaked-fabric)  of a [fork/port](https://github.com/mystiacraft/cc-tweaked-fabric) of an [update/port/fork](https://github.com/SquidDev-CC/CC-Tweaked) of [ComputerCraft](https://github.com/dan200/ComputerCraft), adding programmable computers, turtles and more to Minecraft.
+This is an WIP [fork](https://github.com/Zundrel/cc-tweaked-fabric) of a [fork](https://github.com/ArchivedProjects/cc-tweaked-fabric)  of a [fork/port](https://github.com/mystiacraft/cc-tweaked-fabric) of an [update/port/fork](https://github.com/SquidDev-CC/CC-Tweaked) of [ComputerCraft](https://github.com/dan200/ComputerCraft), adding programmable computers, turtles and more to Minecraft.

 ## What?
-ComputerCraft is the first mod that I have ever used and also one of my favorite mods.
-The only problem I have with is... the old textures so I manually am fixing and tweaking them along with some other things.
+This is Computercraft for Fabric updated to 1.16x

 ## Contributing
 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.
-In order to start helping develop CC:T, you'll need to follow these steps:
+In order to start helping develop CC:R, you'll need to follow these steps:
 -**Fork the repository:** Make a github account press the fork button.

 -**Edit the code** Edit the code and make your changes.